cce/docnamecheck/README.md

 func ServeHTTP(w http.ResponseWriter, r *http.Request) { ... }
 ```

-**The solution:** `docnamecheck` uses heuristics to understand the author's intent.
+**The solution:** `docnametypo` uses heuristics to understand the author's intent.
 It analyzes whether a comment appears to be trying to use the symbol name (and got it wrong), or not.
 The tool catches actual mistakes, while staying out of your way when you're writing freely.
 This lets your codebase maintain a loose practice for documenting code: sometimes using the function name as the first word, sometimes not.
 This practice can be limited to unexported functions and types, and optionally also include exported functions.

 ### How it understands intent

-`docnamecheck` uses multiple strategies:
+`docnametypo` uses multiple strategies:

 - **Damerau-Levenshtein distance**: Catches typos and single-character transpositions (`confgure` vs `configure`)
 - **CamelCase analysis**: Detects reordered words (`JSONEncoder` vs `EncoderJSON`) or missing chunks (`TelemetryHistoryState` vs `TelemetryHistory`)